flatironinstitute/CaImAn/docs/source/Installation.rst

 Download and install Anaconda or Miniconda (Python 3.x version) http://docs.continuum.io/anaconda/install

-CaImAn installation consists of two steps: Install the CaImAn package and installing the caimanmanager which will setup a directory with all the demos, test datasets etc.
+CaImAn installation consists of two steps:

+1. Install the CaImAn package
+2. Setting up the caimanmanager which will setup a directory with all the demos, test datasets etc.

 Installing CaImAn
 ==================